genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

    ```
    > **NOTE**
    > If the head of the branch cannot be built (it occurs from time to time), please try the tagged version which I confirmed to be built.
-   > As of 26 Oct 2021, the latest confirmed tag is [freebsd-v2.4.12](https://github.com/genneko/joplin/releases/tag/freebsd-v2.4.12) and it can be checked out as follows:
+   > As of 27 Feb 2022, the latest confirmed tag is [freebsd-v2.7.13](https://github.com/genneko/joplin/releases/tag/freebsd-v2.7.13) and it can be checked out as follows:
    > ```
-   > git checkout freebsd-v2.4.12
+   > git checkout freebsd-v2.7.13
    > ```

 3. Make a small tweak to work around the [lzma-native build failure issue](https://github.com/addaleax/lzma-native/issues/98).